CDS-Macau/CDS-Macau.github.io/content/authors/Chengzhi Lu/_index.md

     url: ''

 # 【5 个人信息】Short bio (displayed in user profile at end of posts)
-bio: My research interests include resource manangement and task scheduling in the large scale cluster.
+bio: My research interests include resource management and task scheduling in the large scale cluster.

 interests:
   - Resource Management